fba-araujo/devops-23-24-PSM-1231826/CA2/Part1/README.md

 }
 ```

-And added the following dependency to graddle script
+And added the following dependency to gradle script

     implementation 'junit:junit:4.12'